If you are a family member, friend or carer of a patient invited to a Tribunal hearing, this information is for you.

 If you have not been notified about a hearing, contact the health service and ask them to update your details in the state-wide mental health database known as the CMI.
 We rely on information in the CMI to notify people of hearings so please make sure your contact details are up to date.

-Only a patient can make you their nominated person.
-They can do this using the Nominated Person Form.
+Only a patient can make you their nominated support person.
+They can do this using the Nominated Support Persons Form.

-Find out more about being a nominated person on the Independent Mental Health Advocacy website.
+Find out more about being a nominated support person on the Independent Mental Health Advocacy website.